nhsconnect/FHIR-NRLS-API/pages/nrl_interaction/interactions/api_interaction_update.md

 | Fixed value: `path` | Fixed value: `valueString` | Fixed value: `DocumentReference.status` |
 | Fixed value: `value` | Fixed value: `valueString` | Fixed value: `entered-in-error` |

-{% include note.html content="Only the first `parameter` within the `Parameters` resource will be used to perform a PATCH.
-Any additional `parameter`s included within the request will not be processed." %}
+{% include note.html content="Only the first `parameter` element within the `Parameters` resource will be used to perform a PATCH.
+Any additional `parameter` elements included within the request will be ignored." %}

 ### XML FHIRPath PATCH `Parameters` Resource Example